giorrrgio/tambur.js/README.md

 var stream = conn.get_stream("my_stream_name");
 ```

-If you are interested in when your stream is ready (usually within milliseconds) you can provide a ready callback:
+If you need to know when your stream is ready (usually within milliseconds) you can provide a ready callback:

 ```javascript
 stream.ready = function() {